Sedhupathy-devops/MyProjects/README.md

 # MyProjects
-These scripts are created by me for my personal usage.
+These scripts are created by me for my personal usage and for recruiters reference.